 These islands are a small group lying to the north entrance of Holtedahl Bay, off the west coast of Graham Land.
 They were discovered and named in 1934-1937.
 There are colonies of Adelie penguins and blue-eyed shags in this area, and wonderful sites of icebergs dotted across the seas around you.

 The Gullet Channel is extremely narrow and separates Hansen and Day Islands, connecting the heads of Hanusse Bay and Laubeuf Fjord.
-First explored by the French under Charcot in 1909, is was only first surveyed and sketched in 1936.
+First explored by the French under Charcot in 1909, it was only first surveyed and sketched in 1936.
 It was later given its descriptive name in 1948 by the members of the Falklands Islands Dependencies Survey.

 The Antarctic Circle is the most southerly circle of latitude on the map of Earth.
 The region south of the circle is the Antarctic, and the zone to the north is the Southern Temperate Zone.
 To the south, the sun is visible above the horizon for 24 hours at least once a year.
-The angle of the sun from Antarctica means that there is high refraction and lots of mirages – these tend to be even more spectacular than those in the Arctic, creating the illusion of a series of sunsets and sunrises while the sun really remains under the horizon.
+The angle of the sun from Antarctica means that there is high refraction and lots of mirages – these tend to be even more spectacular than those in the Arctic, creating the illusion of a series of sunsets and sunrises while the sun remains under the horizon.
 A truly unique sight!

-Known for being one of the most photogenic spots in Antarctica, this channel is nicknamed the ‘Kodak Gap’.
-It was discovered by a German expedition in the 1870s, but wasn’t fully explored until 1898.
+Known for being one of the most photogenic spots in Antarctica, this channel is nicknamed the ‘Kodak Gap.’
+It was discovered by a German expedition in the 1870s but wasn’t fully explored until 1898.
 This was achieved by Belgian explorer Adrien de Gerlache, and he chose to name it after a fellow explorer, Charles Lemaire.
 It is called the ‘Kodak Gap’ because of its serenely beautiful views.
 Surrounded by steep glacial cliffs on their side, the still waters create incredible reflections.
-Sometimes icebergs can block the way, meaning that ships have to backtrack and sail around Booth Island, though this is more of a concern earlier in the season.
+Sometimes icebergs can block the way, meaning that Antarctica cruise ships have to backtrack and sail around Booth Island, though this is more of a concern earlier in the season.
 Later in the season, you might even be lucky enough to spot a whale in the channel – a perfect Kodak moment!

 Vernadsky Research Base

 Neko Harbor is a small bay on the northern coast of Andvord Bay.
 This bay’s coast is made mostly of glacier fronts and steep rock cliffs, making it tricky to land on the coast in this vicinity.
 It is possible only at a few select stops, with Neko Harbor being one!
-Solid swathes of granite are situated on the coastline, a compelling reason to stop for geologists and tourists alike.
+Substantial swathes of granite are situated on the coastline, a compelling reason to stop for geologists and tourists alike.

 Located in the middle of the beautiful Errera Channel, Danco Island is home to a large population of Gentoo penguins.
-Some of the best zodiac cruising can be done around the island, and you can climb to the top of the island for some of the most spectacular views in Antarctica.
+Some of the best Zodiac cruising can be done around the island, and you can climb to the top of the island for some of the most spectacular views in Antarctica.